- Location: Pennsylvania

-Although you can't legally drive on an expired license, the state doesn't have any firm restrictions on how long you have to renew an expired license without facing additional consequences.
+Although you can't legally drive on an expired license, the state doesn't currently have any firm restrictions on how long you have to renew an expired license without facing additional consequences, so long as your license has not been suspended or revoked.
 But you may be issued a traffic ticket if you drive without a valid driver's license.

 Dealing with a suspended license issues can be difficult.
 Ordering a copy of your driving record is one way to stay on top of things.
 Also, because your insurance rates are likely to rise, you should visit our Insurance Center to find some of the best deals around.

 See our Suspended License page for information on how to reinstate your license, as well as the costs involved.

 Just follow the instructions provided in our Replacing a Lost License page to obtain a duplicate or replacement license.

 About 3 months before your license expires, you should receive a reminder notice, called the Invitation to Renew (Form DL60A/DL60R) in the mail.
 If you don't receive it, you should complete the Non-Commercial Driver's License/Identification Card/Learner's Permit Application to Renew/Replace/Change/Correct (Form DL-901) instead.
 You'll need either the completed renewal notice or form if you want to renew by mail.